 A Student Management System is used by teachers to indicate whether students are absent from school.
 Text messages and/or phone calls are used to inform parents that a student is absent from school.
 All unexplained absences are followed up by administration.
-Persistent absences are followed up by classroom teachers and the Head of Junior School in the Junior School and Heads of House, the Head of Students and/or the Principal in the Senior School.
+Persistent absences are followed up by classroom teachers and the Head of Junior School in the Junior School and Heads of House and/or the Principal in the Senior School.